Melonking906/Melons-Gallery-Maker/README.md

 * Check the "dist" folder for your new exe/app

 ## Troubleshooting:

-Linux users:
+JavaScript Error related to the "sharp" package:
-Run "apt install libvips" before trying to run the AppImage
+* Linux users: Run `apt install libvips` before trying to run the AppImage

-Mac (Intel) users:
-Run "brew install vips" before trying to run the app
+* Mac users: Run `brew install vips` before trying to run the app